 A futuristic, stunningly imaginative poetic exploration of superheroes, religion, and myth.

 Inspired by The Legion of Super-Heroes, a comic series about a group of teenage superheroes in the future, McDaniel’s poems morph superheroes into religious and mythological narratives.
 Using a range traditional forms—versets, kennings, and sonnets, his poems consider the history of how we look at the future and takes on an almost Talmudic complexity.

 “McDaniel doesn’t so much capture the voice of superheroes as he employs his special ability to render them—emotionally, psychologically—which is a super power in itself.
 These poems are at once sublime and imaginative, earthy and other worldly, philosophical and sensible.
-As soon as we think we have gotten to the bottom of a figure—Braniac, Lightning Lad, Chameleon Boy—we find that “Someone is always pulling off a mask and saying surprise,” and that hand lifting the cowl belongs to the poet, Raymond McDaniel.
-The future of myth and fable lies between these pages, a future we once believed “could be good, because/ once we believed a future could be.”
-Read these poems and believe again.”—A. Van Jordan
+The future of myth and fable lies between these pages, a future we once believed ‘could be good, because/ once we believed a future could be.’
+Read these poems and believe again.” —A. Van Jordan

 “Special Powers and Abilities takes its inspiration from a long (and still!) running comic series about super-powered teenagers in a distant future.
-Through the intricate use of assorted poetic structures or devices, McDaniels investigates everything from teenage love triangles and last stands to mythological parallels and the limits of poetry and comics. . . .
-I found the arrangement of poems both magnanimous and exciting.”—BOMBlog
+Through the intricate use of assorted poetic structures or devices, McDaniel investigates everything from teenage love triangles and last stands to mythological parallels and the limits of poetry and comics. . . .
+I found the arrangement of poems both magnanimous and exciting.” —BOMB